stephenwan/jquery-json-editable/README.md

 <link rel="stylesheet" type="text/css" href="/path/to/jquery-json-editable.css">
 ```

-Finally enable json-edit for a normal text input field
+Now we can switch on json-editor for any text input field that is expected to contain JSON value

 ``` javascript
 $('input[name="configDataJson"']).editableJsonInput();